akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 BUGS:
 - 7th shape isn't being read by the parser at all (FIXED)
 - The third item in the vector, (the polygon) is not rendering its id alongside its shape
+- NEW BUG - the shapes are being reset if you move it, move another shape, and return to moving the first one.
+Their positions are being reset to where the file read them in.

 Currently we need to: